What does Sabrina mean?

 Sabrina is a very prominent first name for females (#312 out of 4276, Top 7%) but an unusual last name for both adults and children.
 (2000 U.S. Census)

 Displayed below is an analysis of the usage of Sabrina and affiliated names.
-The only other popular varying form of Sabrina (#332 a year ago) rated in the Top 1000 is Bree.
-These girl names reached the peak of their popularity in 1997 and have become much less popular since.
+The only other popular varying form of Sabrina (#332 a year ago) is Bree.
+These girl names reached the peak of their popularity in the year 1997 (usage of 0.4735%) and have become much less popular since (usage 0.334%, down 29.5%).
 Sabrina (#332) is the most trendy birth name in this list.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)